awecg/life/ted/awesomeList.md

 + consensus 共识 there's a strong consensus with a vocal minority
 + contention 争论；争夺 have been eliminated from championship contention

+## d
++ ditch  Why would you ditch that trainer in the first place?

 ## f
 + flagrant ['fleɪɡrənt] Ref puts some sass in this flagrant foul explanation